The Busy Beaver Competition: a historical survey: Introduction

 \subsection{Big numbers}

 Consider Rado's functions $S$ and $\mathnormal{\Sigma}$.
 Not only they are not computable, but they grow faster than any computable function.
 That is, for any computable function $f$, there exists an integer $N$ such that, for all $n > N$, we have $S(n) > f(n)$.
 This property can be used to write big numbers.
 For example, if $S^k(n)$ denotes $S(S(\ldots S(n) \ldots ))$, iterated $k$ times, then $S^{9^9}(9)$ is a very big number, bigger than any number that was written with six symbols before the definition of the $S$ function.
-See the paper on big numbers on Scott Aaronson's website.